upstreamFoam: an OpenFOAM-based solver for heterogeneous porous media at different scales: Numerical Formulation

+where $\mathbf{A}_i$ represents the diagonal term of the matrix system and $\mathbf{H}_i$ represents the off-main diagonal portion of the coefficient matrix with the source term $\mathbf{F}_i$ added.

-In order to write the system for pressure and phase fractions, the total mass conservation Eq. \eqref{eq:total_mass_conservation} is coupled with the momentum balance Eq. \eqref{eq:final_momentum}, resulting in the following expression:
+In order to write a system for pressure and phase fractions, Eq. \eqref{eq:OFmomentum} is divided by the diagonal coefficient and $\mathbf{u}_i$ is substituted into the total mass conservation Eq. \eqref{eq:total_mass_conservation}, resulting in the following expression:

 Note that only one pressure equation is obtained for the system instead of a pressure equation for each phase.
-The total flux $\phi$ resulting from the pressure equation can be decomposed as
+The total flux $\phi$ resulting from the pressure equation receive the contributions

-where $\phi_p$, $\phi_{p_c}$, and $\phi_g$ represent the flux contributions generated, respectively, by the pressure gradient, capillary pressure and gravity driving forces.
+where $\phi_p$, $\phi_{p_c}$, and $\phi_g$ represent the flux generated, respectively, by the pressure gradient, capillary pressure and gravity driving forces.
 The reformulated system is in agreement with the basic framework of OpenFOAM for velocity and pressure coupling.
-To approximate the pressure-velocity coupling, a solver based on Pressure IMplicit with splitting of operator for Pressure-Linked Equations (PIMPLE) available in OpenFOAM \cite{wang2018literature} is used.
+To approximate the pressure-velocity coupling, a solver based on Pressure IMplicit with splitting of operator for Pressure-Linked Equations (PIMPLE) available in OpenFOAM is used \citep{wang2018literature}.

+The phases fractions, in turn, are solved explicitly using the Multidimensional Universal Limiter with Explicit Solution (MULES) \citep{damian2014extended}, an OpenFOAM implementation of the Flux Corrected Transport (FCT) theory \citep{rudman1997volume}.

 As a classic finite volume-based numerical scheme, our solver considers the variables calculated in the cell center and interpolated to the faces if necessary.
 The \textit{upstreamFoam} has an additional option of constructing term by term of the momentum equation interpolated on the faces of the control volumes.
 This option increases the numerical stability and accuracy of the balance of forces.
 To interpolate the different variables distinct numerical schemes are used, for example, linear interpolation, first-order upwind scheme, and harmonic average.
+More details about the discretization procedures in OpenFOAM can be found in seminal works of \cite{jasak1996error} and \cite{weller1998tensorial}.